-Release Modification CSM release 1.1(1) This command was introduced.
-CSM release 2.1(1) Changed the ip-hash to the hash address source keyword and added new keyword types of hash address , hash address destination , hash url , and forward .
+Release Modification CSM-S release 1.1(1) This command was introduced.
+CSM-S release 2.1(1) Changed the ip-hash to the hash address source keyword and added new keyword types of hash address , hash address destination , hash url , and forward .
 In addition, the http-redirect command is now hidden.
-4.1(2) The REAL_SLOW_START_ENABLE variable was included to control the rate at which a real server ramps up and is put into service.
-CSM-S release 1.1(1) This command was introduced.
+CSM-S release 2.1(1) The REAL_SLOW_START_ENABLE variable was included to control the rate at which a real server ramps up and is put into service.
+CSM-S release 2.1(1) The slowstart timer keyword was included to control the rate at which a real server ramps up and is put into service.